umbertogriffo/EvolvingDynamicNetwork/README.md

 * Authors: Umberto Griffo

 This plugins allows to calculate the Intra and Inter Contact Time Distributions of an Evolving Dynamic Network.
+This dynamic metric support only DNF graphs imported into gephi with the DNF Importer plugin.

 References: